manngo/micro-web-server/README.md

 ### Launching the Web Browser

 If you include the __go__ option (`-g` or `--go`), your site will open up in your default web browser, after a delay of a few seconds.

-## TODO

-2. Tabbed Interface with About etc

 ## E&OE